bgveenstra/express-intro/README.md

 Conveniently, we have a server set up already!
 Let's make a route to serve our `index.html`.
 We're just going to serve the index on the route GET `/` for now.

-1. First let's be sure we follow the proper file location structure.
-This isn't 100% necessary, but it's a good convention and will help a lot when organizing larger projects.
+1. First let's be sure we follow a good convention for file location and directory structure.
+This will help a lot when organizing larger projects.
 Move `index.html` into a new `views` directory.
 (Create the directory first.)

 _A good express file tree structure_: